Kharruba: Ottoman era

 In 1863, Victor Guérin described Kharruba as a hamlet of a few huts.
 He noticed the remains of a medieval fort and suggested it might be the Crusader castle Arnaldi.
 The following decade, the PEF's "Survey of Western Palestine" found only ruins.

+By the beginning of the 20th century, residents from Beit Iksa resettled the site, establishing it as a dependency – or satellite village – of their home village.

 British Mandate era

+During the British Mandate period, Kharruba was one of the key areas of Lime production for the developing urban centers along Palestine's coastal plain.

 At the time of the 1931 census, Kharruba had 21 occupied houses and a population of 119 inhabitants, all Muslims.